ctp-eos/ctp-eos/README.md

 **THE GREATER UNDERSTANDING OF CTP**

-C-domain is a level of *mental consciousness* and *thought-domain* and a more empowered *conscious awareness* that advanced civilizations across our cosmos *(and C-domain)* operate with and interact with *(what we can also refer to as the non-physical 'C-field')* more directly than we do - than we do at our present stage of development here on Earth *(some JUST now first hearing about 'CTP' and the CTPSci Sciences)*.
+C-domain is a level of *mental consciousness* and *thought-domain* and a more empowered *conscious awareness* that advanced civilizations across our cosmos *(and C-domain)* operate with and interact with *(what we can also refer to as the non-physical 'C-field')* more directly than we do - than we do at our present stage of development here on Earth *(some now first hearing about 'CTP' and CTPSci Sciences)*.

 **WHAT DOES THIS HAVE TO DO WITH ANYONE?**